 Sundowners syndrome presents in different ways for each patient, though there are some predictable patterns of changing behavior.
 To give you a better idea what this condition might look like, here is a hypothetical case of sundowners in a patient with Alzheimer's disease:

-Marjory, a 75-year-old woman, is in the early stages of Alzheimer’s disease.
+Marjory, a 75-year-old woman, is in the early stages of Alzheimer's disease.
 She resides in an assisted living facility and is generally in good spirits.
-She participates in group activities, eats regular meals, and gets along well with the staff and other residents during the morning and early afternoon.
-As the day progresses, however, her Alzheimer’s symptoms tend to worsen.
-After lunch, she often exhibits symptoms of disorientation and increasing mental confusion – she also has trouble speaking and often repeats questions.
+She participates in group activities, eats regular meals, and gets along well with the staff and other residents during the morning hours and early afternoon.
+As the day progresses, however, her Alzheimer's symptoms tend to worsen.
+After lunch, she often seems disoriented and has increased mental confusion – she also has trouble speaking and often repeats questions.
 When the sun starts to set, these symptoms worsen, and Marjory begins to exhibit changes in mood and behavior.
 She becomes more volatile and has been known to yell or lash out at staff members and other residents.
 At bedtime, she is often too agitated to sleep, sometimes taking hours to calm down.

 Every case of sundowners is different, but it often follows a similar pattern in which symptoms worsen as the day turns to night, with patients becoming increasingly agitated and more difficult to manage.

 - What Are the Early Signs of Sundowners Syndrome?